suisin-deriv/translations/README.md

 ### Setup

-- initialize translations in main component by importing and calling `initializeI18n` outside of the component function
+- initialize translations in main component by importing and calling `initializeI18n` outside of the component function.
 - pass the return value to the `TranslationProvider` component from `@deriv-com/translations`.
 - pass default language to the `TranslationProvider` component.